erector/erector/README.txt

 == DESCRIPTION

-Erector is a Builder-based view framework, inspired by Markaby but overcoming some of its flaws.
-In Erector all views are objects, not template files, which allows the full power of OO (inheritance, modular decomposition, encapsulation) in views.
+Erector is a Builder-like view framework, inspired by Markaby but overcoming some of its flaws.
+In Erector all views are objects, not template files, which allows the full power of object-oriented programming (inheritance, modular decomposition, encapsulation) in views.

 == FEATURES/PROBLEMS:

-This is a *prerelease work in progress* and this gem is **NOT READY FOR USE** by anyone who's not on the Erector team yet.
-We'll be rolling out a version 0.2.0 soon which should include howto documentation and such.
+While Erector is in use on several projects, it is still at a relatively early stage.
+In particular, not all features are documented (although the most important ones are).

 == SYNOPSIS

-TODO (HOWTO, sample code, etc.)
+require 'erector'
+class YourView < Erector::Widget
+  def render . . .
+end

 == REQUIREMENTS

+The gem depends on hoe and rake, although this is just for building erector (those who just use erector won't need these).

 == INSTALL